f5devcentral/f5-agility-labs-firewall/docs/class1/module1/lab3.rst

   - A Log Destination (local-db for this lab)
   - A Log Profile

-For more detailed information on logging please consult the BIG-IP documentation.
+For more detailed information on logging, please consult the BIG-IP documentation.

 https://askf5.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-external-monitoring-implementations-13-0-0/3.html

 In this lab, we will configure a local log publisher and log profile.
 The log profile will then be applied to the virtual server and tested.
+In production, you would be best to log to an external syslog server to reduce load on the device.

 Create A Log Publisher
 ----------------------